Evgeniya Kanaeva: 2008 Olympics season

+Kanayeva in 2008 performing her clubs routine in a middle of a rotation.

 In preparation for 2008 Beijing Olympic Games qualification, Kanaeva's routines (hoop, clubs, rope and ribbon) were designed with high difficulties and her music was selected to bring out her uniqueness, one of which was her ribbon routine performed with the special edited piano version of 'Moscow Nights (Подмосковные вечера)'.

-In the beginning of 2008 season, Kanaeva still faced tough competition from veteran teammates Sessina, Kapranova and Ukrainian rhythmic gymnast, the then-World Champion, Anna Bessonova.
+In the beginning of 2008 season, Kanaeva still faced tough competition from veteran teammates Vera Sessina, Olga Kapranova and Ukrainian rhythmic gymnast, the then-World Champion, Anna Bessonova.
 However, by mid-spring, Kanaeva began to establish herself by winning all the individual all-around titles in the Grand Prix and World Cup series, as well as the Russian National Championship.
 She defeated Bessonova and Kapranova with high scores in all her routines (18.875 in rope, 18.925 in hoop, 18.875 in ribbon and scored a 19.050 in clubs).

 At the 2008 European Championships she became the All-around champion.
 Viner selected Kanaeva and Kapranova as Russia's entries for the Olympic rhythmic gymnastics competition.

 Kanaeva was the youngest among all the finalists in the Olympic rhythmic gymnastics competition.
 In her words, the Olympic Games were "different from all other competitions.
 You just have to concentrate on yourself, the apparatus and the carpet.
 You should not pay attention on anything else.
 I persuaded myself that everything would be alright, that I should not worry."
 Kanaeva won the Olympic title with a score of 75.50, ahead of second place Inna Zhukova of Belarus by a margin of 3.50 points.